Jesu, juva

 “Pick up your mat.”

 Why did Jesus tell him to carry the very thing he’d been lying on for 38 years?
 Because that mat represented his story.
 His past.
-Histestimony.
+His testimony.
 And Jesus was telling him, “Stop staring at what you think will save you.
 Talk to me instead.
 And when I heal you, carry your story with you wherever you go.”

-Your testimony is a weapon in spiritual warfare.
+Our testimony is a weapon in spiritual warfare.

 THE POWER OF YOUR STORY

-- Where you were
+- Where we were

-- How it destroyed you
+- How it destroyed us

-- How the Lord met you there
+- How the Lord met us there

 - How He restored what was broken